rollbar/rollbar-gem/README.md

 [Rollbar](https://rollbar.com) is a real-time exception reporting service for Ruby and other languages.
 The Rollbar service will alert you of problems with your code and help you understand them in a ways never possible before.
 We love it and we hope you will too.

-This is the Ruby library for Rollbar.
-It will instrument many kinds of Ruby applications automatically at the framework level.
-You can also make direct calls to send exceptions and messages to Rollbar.
+Rollbar-gem is the SDK for Ruby apps and includes support for apps using Rails, Sinatra, Rack, plain Ruby, and other frameworks.

 # Setup Instructions

 1. [Sign up for a Rollbar account](https://rollbar.com/signup)
-2. Follow the [Getting Started](https://docs.rollbar.com/docs/ruby#section-getting-started) instructions in our [Ruby SDK Guide](https://docs.rollbar.com/docs/ruby).
+2. Follow the [Getting Started](https://docs.rollbar.com/docs/ruby#section-getting-started) instructions in our [Ruby SDK doccs](https://docs.rollbar.com/docs/ruby) to install rollbar-gem and configure it for your platform.

-3. Perform additional setup steps for your specific platform:
-  * Rails
-  * ...
+# Usage and Reference

+For complete usage instructions and configuration reference, see our [Ruby SDK doccs](https://docs.rollbar.com/docs/ruby).

+# Release History & Changelog

+See our [Releases](https://github.com/rollbar/rollbar-gem/releases) page for a list of all releases, including changes.

 # Help / Support

 If you run into any issues, please email us at [support@rollbar.com](mailto:support@rollbar.com)